GL Communications Inc.

 Filtering and Search

-Users can record all or filtered traffic into a trace file.
-Filtering and search capability adds as another powerful feature to the HDLC Analyzer.
-This feature can isolate required frames from all frames in real-time as well as off-line.
 Users can specify custom values for frame length to filter frames during real-time capture.
 The frames can also be filtered after completion of capture according to CTL, C/R, Modifier Function, N(R), N(S), P, P/ F, SAPI, Supervisory function and TEI.
 Similarly, search capability helps user to search for a particular frame based on specific search criteria.

 Statistics View